Skip to main content

 Dr. Handal’s current research interests include osteonecrosis of the hip, chemotherapeutic bone cements and stem cell therapies for bone fractures and cartilage repair.
 He studies the effect of statins to prevent osteonecrosis of the hip and has obtained some interesting results in rabbits.
 His most recent interest includes designing surgical instrumentation for use in spine surgery.

-Gene W. Shaffer, MD, is Program Director for the Orthopedic Surgery Residency Program and specializes in foot and ankle and sports medicine.
+An excellent educator and integral part of the teaching staff, Gene W. Shaffer, MD, is Program Director for the Orthopedic Surgery Residency Program for the Department of Orthopedic Surgery at Einstein Medical Center and oversees all aspects of the Orthopedic Surgery Program.
+Dr. Shaffer specializes in foot and ankle and sports medicine.
 Dr. Shaffer treats common and complex foot and ankle problems, including arthritis, bunions, congenital disorders and diabetic foot problems as well as evaluation and treatment of patients with traumatic, occupational and athletic injuries.
 Dr. Shaffer provides sports medicine coverage for university and high school teams in Philadelphia and the surrounding suburban area.
 He is Board certified by the American Board of Orthopedic Surgeons with added qualifications in Sports Medicine.
 He is an active member of the American Orthopedic Foot and Ankle Society and Fellow of the American Academy of Orthopedic Surgeons as well as various local and national medical, orthopedic and specialty organizations.

 Dr. Shaffer received his medical degree from the University of Pennsylvania, his orthopedic surgery residency training at Temple University Hospital and subspecialty fellowship training in foot and ankle surgery at Pennsylvania Hospital, all of which are Philadelphia programs.